 The year Karl turned 5, he skied 85 days, his father said.

-Karl was an alpine ski racer with the Aspen Valley Ski and Snowboard Club for seven years, said Executive Director Mark Cole, and this past year he competed in the Aspen High School racing program.
+Karl was an alpine ski racer with the Aspen Valley Ski and Snowboard Club for seven years, Executive Director Mark Cole said, and this past year he competed in the Aspen High School racing program.

 Karl also was hired as a pro assistant in the Snowmass Ski School, a family he’d been part of for many years, this past winter, said John Kneiper, Snowmass Ski and Snowboard School manager.
 Mark Severson said that makes him one of the youngest ski instructors in Aspen/Snowmass history.

 “Karl, an already accomplished ski racer in the AVSC program, was very excited about following in his mom’s and dad’s footsteps, and no parents were ever more proud of their child upon this achievement,” Kneiper wrote in an email to Snowmass ski and snowboard pros.
 “Karl’s dream was to one day become a heli guide in the Canadian Rockies.
 Mark has asked me to let all of you know that our comrade in arms has now gone on to ski even bigger mountains.”

 Spending the other half of his life on the water, Karl earned his skipper’s license at 13.
 He was good at almost everything he tried, Mark Severson said, and was also very good with people.

 “Even when he was a baby, he was so happy all the time,” Mark Severson said.
 “He would smile and laugh, you could almost feel his kindness and what he was going to be like when he grew up.